 More so, there may be chemical properties inherent within horsetail or horsetail extract which can help inhibit dihydrotestosterone (DHT) production in the body.
 DHT is known as a precursor to hair loss and balding, as increased DHT production inhibits hair growth by shrinking hair follicles.
 Studies shown below report that horsetail may inhibit DHT production, to help alleviate hair loss and increase or restore hair growth on the scalp.

 Horsetail for hair growth has been studied over the years, and the research results support its efficacy in treating various ailments.
 As mentioned, horsetail is an ancient herb used for thousands of years to treat and improve bone health, regulate blood flow, and maintain skin and hair health.
 Besides horsetail’s benefits for hair growth, horsetail extract also exhibits anti-inflammatory, anti-fungal, and anti-microbial properties that can help fight infection.
 The most recent research has indicated that horsetail’s anti-inflammatory effects and antioxidants have proven valuable for hair health.

 Horsetail Research Demonstrates Positive Outcomes in Hair Growth

 Fifty-five subjects with hair loss participated in the 6-month blind study.
-All had hair-loss problems of at least 1 year before entering the study.
+All subjects had hair-loss problems of at least 1 year before entering the study.
 Subjects were exposed to either the food supplement or a placebo for approximately 6 months.
-After 6 months, the placebo group was given the supplement that contained marine proteins, minerals, vitamins and horsetail extract, among other ingredients.
-This product is intended to supply the hair follicles with nutrients that are important for the growth and quality of the hair.
+After 6 months, the placebo group was given the supplement that contained marine proteins, minerals, vitamins, and horsetail extract, among other ingredients.
+This product is intended to supply the hair follicles with nutrients necessary for the hair’s growth and quality.

 Study Shows Promise for Horsetail Enhancing Hair Growth in Oral Supplement